bgaze/laravel-crud/README.md

 6. Register controller routes.
 7. Create CRUD views and model forms.

-Sticking to the framework conventions, I believe that this process can be automated a lot to produce a generic functionnal CRUD.
-So we could customize it, keeping the focus on the application logic.
+Sticking to the framework conventions, I believe that this process can be automated a lot to produce a generic functionnal CRUD that we just need to customize, keeping the focus on the application logic.

 The key for that is to define the Model table field, from whom a lot of things can be deducted.
 For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select).